mariamorandini/prova/README.md

-The reference dataset is [World Energy Dataset](https://github.com/owid/energy-data) In these directories is organized the submission of the work wich involves some analysis and the aggregation of them in an interactive .HTML dashboard.
+The reference dataset is [World Energy Dataset](https://github.com/owid/energy-data) In these directories is organized the submission of the work wich involves some analysis and the aggregation of them in an interactive [website](https://mariamorandini.github.io/world-energy-consumption-/).

 Specifically:
 - [**data**](./data): contains all the data coming from the resource above, and the processed files aggregated over nations.
 In [map files](.data/ne_10m_admin_0_countries) are stored .shp files needed for the plots of the world maps.
 Lastly in [backround map](./data/MAP.png) is available the .png file containing the background wallpaper used for the final [website](https://mariamorandini.github.io/world-energy-consumption-/).